 The twins will be starting at a new school in a few weeks.
 Their current teachers have been so amazing that we wanted to show our appreciation.
 We got them some gift cards, but I wanted to make them something special to remember the girls.
-So we made some pretty marbled cards using shaving cream and food coloring.
+So we made some Shaving Cream Cards and Gift Wrap using shaving cream and food coloring.
 So let your legs be stubbly for a day and put that shaving cream to good use!
+When you are done with this activity, you can use the shaving cream for this Fine Motor Practice with Straws.

 I was inspired for this fun project by Playing House.
 I love the shaving cream art she created and I wanted to see if it would work for a greeting card.
 So I got my nifty trays (purchased at Target for $1.99 and used for EVERYTHING) and loaded them up with some shaving cream.
 You can also use those metal food trays which they do have at the dollar store.